lsaggu/type-translator-tutorial/README.md

 The app is ultimately designed to be able to allow a user to enter a string of text and then translate the text from the specified language to a specified language.
 This is still in development!

+Please update styling and give credit to **type-recorder LLC** on your website when sharing.
+Please link to https://www.type-recorder.com.

 ## Running Locally

 Make sure you have [Node.js](http://nodejs.org/) installed.